ananyat24/BetterPapasPizzeria/README.md

     - player animations
 - Ananya
     - waiter functionality (taking orders, payments, can do more if time)
-    - finish all backgrounds for the game
+    - finish all backgrounds for the game, connect the pages